Exploring Relations among Fairness Notions in Discrete Fair Division: Conclusion and Open Problems

 Here are four interesting open problems regarding implications that we could not resolve: \begin{tightenum} \item For additive goods (equal entitlements), does MXS imply EEF1?
-Note that the implication holds for the special case of two agents (\cref{thm:impl:mxs-to-ef1-n2} in \cref{sec:impls-extra}). \item For additive goods (unequal entitlements), does APS imply PROP1?
+Note that the implication holds for the special case of two agents (\extCref{thm:impl:mxs-to-ef1-n2} in \extCref{sec:impls-extra}). \item For additive goods (unequal entitlements), does APS imply PROP1?
 This is open even for two agents. \item For submodular goods (equal entitlements), does MXS imply PROP1?
-This is true for binary marginals (\cref{thm:impl:m1s-to-propx-binary-subadd} in \cref{sec:impls-extra}). \item For submodular goods with binary marginals (equal entitlements), does pairwise-MMS imply MMS? \end{tightenum} For less-studied settings, like non-additive valuations over chores, many implications are still open.
+This is true for binary marginals (\extCref{thm:impl:m1s-to-propx-binary-subadd} in \extCref{sec:impls-extra}). \item For submodular goods with binary marginals (equal entitlements), does pairwise-MMS imply MMS? \end{tightenum} For less-studied settings, like non-additive valuations over chores, many implications are still open.

 Another interesting direction is to study implications of the form $F_1$+PO $\fimplies$ $F_2$+PO.
-For additive valuations and equal entitlements, most questions of this form are already resolved.
+For additive valuations, we have already resolved most questions of this form.
 This is because if $F_1 \fimplies F_2$, then $F_1$+PO $\fimplies$ $F_2$+PO.
 On the other hand, most of our counterexamples use identical valuations, where every allocation is trivially PO.

 We omitted some fairness notions from our work because they are fundamentally different from the notions we consider.
-Equitability (EQ) \cite{brams1996fair}, and its relaxations like EQ1 and EQX \cite{amanatidis2023fair,gourves2014near}, compare different utility functions with each other.
-Notions like CEEI \cite{varian1974equity} and maximum Nash welfare \cite{caragiannis2019unreasonable} include an aspect of efficiency in addition to fairness.
-We also didn't study fair division of divisible items \cite{steinhaus1940sur,stromquist1980how,varian1974equity}, or a mix of divisible and indivisible items \cite{liu2024mixed}.
+Equitability (EQ) \citep{brams1996fair}, and its relaxations like EQ1 and EQX \citep{amanatidis2023fair,gourves2014near}, compare different utility functions with each other.
+Notions like CEEI \citep{varian1974equity} and maximum Nash welfare \citep{caragiannis2019unreasonable} include an aspect of efficiency in addition to fairness.
+We also didn't study fair division of divisible items \citep{steinhaus1940sur,stromquist1980how,varian1974equity}, or a mix of divisible and indivisible items \citep{liu2024mixed}.
 Nevertheless, we believe that these notions and settings offer an interesting line of research, and our inference engine (\cref{sec:cpig}) can be readily adapted for them.